Overview Of Mood and Anxiety Mental Disorders And Their Symptoms

 Avoiding separation from attachment figures and time alone

-Many people have built a successful relationship with a licensed therapist online through virtual therapy providers like BetterHelp.
+Many people have built successful relationships with licensed therapists online through virtual therapy providers.
 Working with a therapist can help you identify and correct harmful thoughts and behaviors, develop healthy habits and coping skills, learn better communication methods, and provide professional support and guidance as you improve your mental health.
-With flexible appointment formats through phone, video call, or online chat, teletherapy can be used to treat a vast array of mental health conditions from the comfort of your own home—often with substantially lower costs and reduced wait times.
+With flexible appointment formats through phone calls, video chats, or in-app messaging, teletherapy can be used to treat a vast array of mental health conditions from the comfort of your own home — often with substantially lower costs and reduced wait times.

-According to the American Psychological Association (APA), many people have found online therapy to be a practical, affordable, and convenient alternative to face-to-face treatment in the traditional office setting.
-The APA suggests online therapy makes treatment accessible to many people, particularly in rural areas, who otherwise could not reach a licensed therapist.
+According to the American Psychological Association (APA), many people have found online therapy to be a practical, affordable, and convenient alternative to face-to-face treatment in a traditional office setting.
+The APA suggests online therapy makes treatment available to many people, particularly in rural areas, who otherwise could not reach a licensed therapist.
+As this study explains, there’s generally no difference in efficacy between online and in-person therapy.

 Takeaway